JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

   image(x::AbstractMatrix{T}; flip = true)

-  Converts a matrix of real numbers to the matrix of Gray points.
-If the keyword argument flip is true, the resulting matrix is transposed.
+  Converts a matrix of real numbers to a matrix of `Gray` points.
+If the keyword argument `flip` is true, the matrix is transposed.

   Example
   ≡≡≡≡≡≡≡≡≡